Recommended Sites for English Language Learning Resources for Programming within American Spaces

 - American English – Resources for teachers and students of English as a foreign language

-- English Language Programming – a Global Guide English Language Programming American Spaces
+- English Language Programming – a Global Guide for English Language Programming at American Spaces

-- English Club Manuals – Guides to creating, managing, and facilitating English clubs
+- English Club Manuals – Guides for creating, managing, and facilitating English clubs

 - Trace Effects – Video game for learning American English and culture